John F. Kennedy assassination conspiracy theories: Witness deaths

-Vincent Bugliosi devoted two pages of his book Reclaiming History: The Assassination of President John F. Kennedy to refuting claims by journalist Dorothy Kilgallen.
-Kilgallen was publicly skeptical of the official version of the assassination of President Kennedy and Ruby's shooting of Lee Oswald.
+Journalist Dorothy Kilgallen was publicly skeptical of the official version of the assassination of President Kennedy and Ruby's shooting of Lee Oswald.
 During 1964 and 1965, she wrote several newspaper articles on the subject and many relevant short items in her daily column.
 On February 23, 1964, the New York City newspaper New York Journal-American, where Kilgallen had worked since its formation in 1937, published her article about a conversation she had had with Ruby, when he was seated at his defense table during a recess in his murder trial.
 Whether Kilgallen and Ruby had a second conversation in a private room in the Dallas County, Texas, courthouse several days later has been disputed.
 If they did, she never wrote about it for publication.
 One of Kilgallen's biographers, Mark Shaw, contends that even if Ruby did not reveal sensitive information to Kilgallen about the assassination, she still could have learned sensitive information during a trip she made to New Orleans several weeks before she died.

 Kilgallen's last brief item about the Kennedy assassination, published on September 3, 1965, ended with these words: "That story isn't going to die as long as there's a real reporter alive – and there are a lot of them alive."
 Two months later, on November 8, 1965, Kilgallen was found dead in her Manhattan townhouse.
 Her death was determined to have been caused by a combination of alcohol and barbiturates.

-Bugliosi referred to Kilgallen's 1965 death as "perhaps the most prominent mysterious death" cited by assassination researchers.
-He added that the presence of Kilgallen's husband and son in their five-story townhouse throughout the night when she died proves she could not have been murdered.
+In his book Reclaiming History, Vincent Bugliosi referred to Kilgallen's 1965 death as "perhaps the most prominent mysterious death" cited by assassination researchers.
+However, Bugliosi questioned many of the claims made by Kilgallen.
+He also insisted that the presence of Kilgallen's husband and son in their five-story townhouse throughout the night when she died proved that she could not have been murdered.
 Bugliosi said an intruder would have awakened her husband or her eleven-year-old son and then her husband would have called the police.

 According to author Jerome Kroth, Mafia figures Sam Giancana, John Roselli, Carlos Prio, Jimmy Hoffa, Charles Nicoletti, Leo Moceri, Richard Cain, Salvatore Granello, and Dave Yaras were likely murdered to prevent them from revealing their knowledge.
 According to author Matthew Smith, others with some tie to the case who have died suspicious deaths include Lee Bowers, Gary Underhill, William C. Sullivan, David Ferrie, Clay Shaw, George de Mohrenschildt, four showgirls who worked for Ruby, and Ruby himself.